toddbranch/i3-scripts/README.md

 # i3 Scripts

-Collection of i3 scripts to be used with the i3 Tiling Window Manager.
+Collection of scripts to be used with the i3 Tiling Window Manager.

+**IMPORTANT:** Don't forget to make the scripts executable before you use them.
+If you don't unpredictable and frustrating behavior can result!

 ## openShellInCurrentWorkingDirectory